 Need to sketch up a plan, strategy, or a to-do list?
 Get rid of your laptop or your iPad, which have many distracting features.

-Time Management Tip #3.
-Make Calendar Bookings to Do the Work
+Time Management Tip #3 – Create Calendar Bookings to Do the Work

 I find one of the often underrated time management tips is to book time in your calendar to complete specific tasks.
 This helps you segment your day and ensure you’ll get the time you need to work on your priorities.

-Make sure you don’t book your whole day like this – it will make you seem unavailable.
+It’s important to be careful not to book your whole day like this – it could make you seem unavailable.
 It will also make it difficult for others to meet with you, and collaboration is important.

 But, when you really need to focus, block out your calendar for that important task.
 If people try to book over these calendar entries, it’s time to have a conversation and push back.

-Remember that people throwing bookings over your own are probably trying to get you to work on their priorities, rather than your own.
+Remember that people throwing bookings over your own are probably trying to get you to work on their priorities, rather than yours.
 You do need to be helpful and work with others, but if this becomes a recurring pattern, you need to make a change.

 There is no point spending three weeks working on something that your boss spends two minutes reading.
 You need to match the effort you spend with the value that your work brings.